Designing For Print Vs Digital: The Differences

 Print also has physical limitations like glue margins and gutter spacing where content can disappear.
 Digital faces fewer hard physical constraints.
 That extra real estate encourages designers to take fuller advantage of space.
 White space and breathing room must be more intentionally carved out.

 Well-printed materials exceed standard digital displays' ppi (pixels per inch).
 Fine detail and textures can be reproduced crisply through printed pixels smaller than those on low to mid-range monitors.
 Increased digital ppi is quickly catching up through high resolution and retina displays.
-But well-printed books and signage still lead in terms of resolvable detail.
+However, well-printed books and signage still lead in terms of resolvable detail.

 Engagement & Interactivity